vadimv/server-components/README.md

 Any change made on the client-side potentially needs to be reflected on the API and the server-side.

 The Reactive Server Pages approach pursues simplicity for a Java developer by abstracting the client-side whenever possible.
-The development process feels more like it may be for a desktop application UI in reactive style with HTML and CSS or creating a React application with direct access to its backend data.
+The development process feels more like it may be for a desktop application UI in reactive style with HTML and CSS.
+Or like creating a React application with direct access to its backend data.

 The implicit bonuses are:
 - fast initial page load no matter of the application's size;